 Your immigration file contains information that can be of significant value to you.
 However, you can also potentially run into issues with obtaining this information if you came to the country before 1982 or if the information in your record has been redacted, or blacked out, because it contains the names of government officials or individuals other than yourself.

 Before you start working with an attorney or contacting government agencies, determine which information you need.
 This will determine the agency with which you file your request and how you file it.

 Once you determine the information you need, or if you determine that you need to see your entire immigration file, you or your attorney will make a formal request to the correct agency.
 This might be the United States Citizenship and Immigration Services (USCIS), the United States Customs and Border Protection (CBP), the Federal Bureau of Investigation (FBI), or the United States Immigration and Customs Enforcement (ICE).
 Along with your request, you will need to provide your reason for seeking the information.
 Your attorney can help you craft this statement and, if necessary, request that the officials handling the request expedite it if you are in a situation where your life, health, or safety is at risk.

 Generally, a FOIA request takes five to six weeks to complete, sometimes up to 80 days.
 When you request that your case be expedited, you can expect to receive your file within 20 days to one month.
 If you are in need of more immediate information, your attorney can provide a detailed statement of how your life, health, safety, or liberty is at risk to have the request handled in an even quicker manner.

 If you need to file a FOIA request, work with an experienced immigration attorney who can guide you through the steps you need to take and help you understand the information you receive as a result of your request.
-To start working with immigration attorney Joshua L. Goldstein, schedule your legal consultation with The Law Offices of Joshua L. Goldstein, P.C., today.
+To start working with immigration attorney Joshua L. Goldstein, schedule your legal consultation with Goldstein Immigration Lawyers today.